rober-m/advantages-haskell-cardano-node/200_introduction.md

 - **Predictability/repeatability:** Thanks to pure functions, we can predict how parts of the sysem will behave and reproduce results conistently.
 - **Capture complex patterns:** Higher-order functions allow our engineers to directly capture complex software patterns.
 - **Good support for long-term maintainability:** Strong static typing and purity also means that code refactoring (which happens frequently in the node codebase) is significantly easier since the developer just needs to follow the compiler.
+- **Haskell attracts high-calibre functional programmers**: Haskell's core tenets of purity, static typing, and higher-order functions act as a powerful filter, drawing in programmers who prioritize mathematical precision, the creation of abstract and generalized solutions, and code that exhibits inherent elegance and correctness.
+This inherent selection mechanism fosters a community composed of exceptionally skilled individuals, often possessing a deep understanding of functional programming paradigms and the intricacies of system-level development.

 These are already strong reasons why we have a Cardano node that has run without any major interruption for over 7 years, meeting strong real-time security requirements, and supporting a hugely decentralized worldwide network of block producers and users.
 However, on top of these ones, each component utilized Haskell unique strengths in different ways.
 So, make sure to explore each component to discover how it works and how Haskell impacted their development.